AlfredoDiodati/scoredriven_validation/docs/DSK_MODEL_CHANGES.md

 Memory is the other limit, and for most of this work it was the binding one.
-A run peaked at 165 MB resident in both builds, so sixteen at once was 2.6 GB on a 7 GB machine, and eight at once held far more live machine array than the shared 8 MB cache.
+A run peaked at 165 MB resident in both builds, so sixteen at once was 2.6 GB on a 7.5 GB machine, and eight at once held far more live machine array than the 8 MiB L3 slice each group of four cores shares.
 Dropping three of the nine machine arrays took this build to 74 MB against upstream's 166, and that with the ageing sweep gone is where the jump from 221 to 418 runs a minute came from.
 On a cluster the same figure decides how many jobs fit on a node.